Wooden Privacy Fence

 Galvanized Fence Post

-Once the posts were firmly set, I slipped three Simpson rail-brackets onto the top of each post, and positioned them along the vertical length of the posts as indicated in the diagram above, then aligned the tabs, left and right, so that they lined up with the adjacent posts.
-Once they were aligned and spaced properly, I secured the locking screw on each bracket to hold them in place.
-Finally, I loosely placed the post-caps on top of each uncut 8-foot post to prevent rainwater from getting inside, until I could determine where to cut the posts (the last step of the project).
+With the posts set in concrete, I slipped three Simpson rail brackets onto the top of each post, then positioned them along the vertical length of the posts as indicated in the diagram above, then aligned the bracket tabs horizontally with the adjacent steel posts.
+Next, I secured the locking screw on each bracket to hold them in position.
+Finally, I loosely placed the post-caps on top of each uncut 8-foot post to prevent rainwater from getting inside until I could determine the finished height (the last step of the project).

 Wooden Privacy Fence - Attaching the Rails

-I took off from work about 11:00 am that Friday and made a trip to the lumber yard to pick up the first batch of pickets, rails, and screws.
-I didn't want to purchase any more fencing than I could install that afternoon, so I bought half of the 2x4 rails (18), about half of the pickets (100), and 5 lbs of 1 1/2" deck screws.
+I took off from work at about 11:00 am that Friday and drove to the lumber yard to pick up the first batch of pickets, rails, and screws.
+I didn't want to purchase any more fencing than I could install that afternoon, so I bought half of the 2x4 rails (18), about half of the pickets (100), and 5 lbs of 1 1/2-inch deck screws.

-When I returned from the lumber yard, I began dismantling just enough of the old fence to install my new rails and pickets.
+When I returned from the lumber yard, I began dismantling just enough of the old fence to clear the way for what I planned to replace that day.

 I cut the (roughly eight-foot) sections of the old fencing in half to make them easier to manage.
 Once the fencing sections were removed and stacked up neatly in my backyard, I cut the remaining wooden 4x4 posts off at the base with a reciprocating saw (Sawzall).

-If you don't have a helper to hold up the other end of the long 2x4 rail, you can drive a nail halfway into the top of one end of the rail, then bend the nail over, so that it can hang onto the top end of the previously installed rail, until you can secure the other end with 1 1/2" deck screws.
+If you don't have a helper to hold up one end of a long 2x4 rail, you can drive a nail halfway into the top of one end of the rail, then bend it so that it can hang onto the top end of a previously installed rail, while you screw the other end to the next set of post brackets.

 Building a Privacy Fence